lichongjia/Cydia-Repo-HTML-Template/README.md

 # Cydia-Repo-Template
-Hi,This is a Cydia repo template by JianFengZhi.
+Hi,This is a HTML template of Cydia repo by JianFengZhi.